 Stability is one of the most important factors contributing to a child’s success in life.
-That’s why United Way of Berks County supports Olivet Boys & Girls Club.
-Olivet provides a safe haven for the youth of Berks County and offers diverse programs for youth to learn life skills, take part in the arts and athletics, receive academic and emotional support and socialize.
+That’s why United Way of Berks County supports Olivet Boys & Girls Club, a local organization giving kids a safe haven and offering diverse programs for youth to learn life skills, take part in the arts and athletics, receive academic and emotional support and socialize.

 The majority of youth served by the United Way agency partner live below the poverty line, particularly those in single-parent homes, foster homes, or without a stable home at all.
 The passionate staff and volunteers across Olivet’s 10 club locations give each child holistic, individualized care, including mentorship, and at times, basic necessities like food and clothing.